Why pursue Elementary Training at Montessori Institute of San Diego?

 - AMI Montessori elementary teachers are in high demand—advance your career today.

-- Course runs for 9 months (1 academic year).
+- Course runs for 9 months (1 academic year), or 3 summers.

-- Program will be led by world-renowned AMI elementary trainer, Greg MacDonald.
+- Programs will be led by world-renowned AMI elementary trainer, Greg MacDonald.

 - Dynamic campus includes onsite AMI school for ages 18 months to 12 years.

 - Space is limited and complete applications are reviewed on a first-come, first-served basis.
-We recommend applying by March 21, 2014, if not sooner!
+We recommend applying as soon as possible in order to secure your space.

 Meet Greg MacDonald, Director of Elementary Training

-MISD is thrilled to welcome Greg MacDonald onboard as the Director of Training for our new permanent academic year elementary training program.
-Greg comes to us with 19 years of broad experience as a public school elementary teacher, AMI primary and elementary teacher and principal of both traditional and Montessori schools.
+MISD is thrilled to have Greg MacDonald on-board as the Director of Training for our permanent academic year and summer elementary training programs.
+Greg has 19 years of broad experience as a public school elementary teacher, AMI primary and elementary teacher, and principal of both traditional and Montessori schools.
 And he has been training AMI elementary teachers for another 20 years on top of that!

 Greg has worked with adult students since 1993 in the United States, Canada, Italy, Japan, Switzerland, Germany, and Mexico.
 Over the years, he has followed the professional progress of his alumni and used their feedback to tailor his course to the unique needs of today’s workplace.
 Greg is passionate about his subject matter and equally committed to making it accessible to his students.
 It is this combination of expertise and approachability that sets him apart as a truly exceptional trainer.

 “Our training was not only awesome and innovative, but also very humane.
 Thanks again!” – alumnus